tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 Thus, if a user has a permission to view a cluster's metrics in |tcm|, this user's API tokens can be used to read this cluster's metrics with Prometheus.

-API tokens have expiration dates that is set during their creation.
+API tokens have expiration dates that are set during the token creation and cannot be changed.

 .. _tcm_access_control_api_tokens_manage: